 In addition to the energetics, we find differences in the critical points between FES and PES.
 Critical points on the PES were identified using energy minimization and transition state search methods (see the Computational Methods).
-A shallow local energy minimum corresponding to state M, also predicted from energy minimization, is seen ~1 eV above the N2 state in averaged potential energy (or enthalpic) profiles computed from CFF-AIMD (Figures 3C and 4B).
-This intermediate state has been described in previous works as an additional metastable molecularly adsorbed state. ^{10,17} Interestingly, this minimum is absent in 1D- and 2D-PMFs (Figures 3C and 4A).
+A shallow local energy minimum corresponding to state M that is also predicted from energy minimization, is seen ~1 eV above the N2 state in averaged potential energy (or enthalpic) profiles computed from CFF-AIMD (Figures 3C and 4B).
+This intermediate precursor state has been described in previous works as an additional metastable molecularly adsorbed state along the minimum energy path.14 Interestingly, this minimum is absent in 1D- and 2D-PMFs (Figures 3C and 4A).
 Thus, state M is not a true metastable state within our model at the temperatures studied.
-We also find that entropy causes a shift in the MFEP (Figure 4A) relative to the minimum potential energy path (Figure 4B).
-Consequently, the transition state found from PES (see Computational Methods) lies closer to the Ru surface than the prediction from CFF-AIMD by 0.1 Å. Methods using critical points of the PES to predict free energy diagrams assume that entropy plays a minor role in determining intermediate and transition states.
+These results indicate that entropic effects play a critical role in the thermal stability of intermediate precursors at finite temperatures.
+In nitrogen dissociation, the energetics and locations of precursors along the MFEP may affect the scattering dynamics over multiple metal surfaces, e.g., Ru(0001) and Cu(111).
+9,60 Moreover, the presence of precursor states has been hypothesized to influence reaction kinetics in a variety of other surface reactions (e.g., formic acid oxidation).61 We also find that entropy causes a shift in the MFEP (Figure 4A) relative to the minimum potential energy path (Figure 4B).
+Consequently, the transition state from CFF-AIMD lies further away from the Ru surface by ~0.1 Å than what is predicted from the PES-based transition state search methods (see Computational Methods).
+Methods using critical points in the PES to predict free energy diagrams assume that entropy plays a minor role in determining intermediate and transition states.
 Our findings suggest the merit of directly identifying critical points from the FES, especially for systems with significant entropic effects.